vasspilka/vasspilka.github.io/about.md

 ---
 layout: page
-title: About me
+title: About
 permalink: /about/
 ---

+<div id='me'></div>

+## About this blog

+This blog started out as a portfolio of some sorts, but later I figured out I enjoy writing, so now its turning out to be a hybrid between my thoughs and what I have experieced in IT.

+## About me
 ### I am a web enthusiast!!

-Right now I am studying Computer Science in Greece, In my free time I research the web, code or go for long walks with my dog Chevy.
+Right now I am studying Informatics in Greece, In my free time I research the web, code or go for long walks with my dog Chevy.

-I also enjoy reading and writing, as well as training Brazilian Jiu Jitsu.
+I also enjoy reading and writing, training Brazilian Jiu Jitsu and love music that comes from artistic souls, nature and philosophical discussions.

-I like tinkering with stuff, and I love customization, my favorite languages to code with are Ruby and Python, I am using Ruby with Rails and sometimes write Rake scripts.

-Python is great for general purpose coding.
+I like tinkering with stuff and customization, software-wise I have been experimenting with many languages and technologies, I grew especially fond of Ruby for its simplicity, Python for being dynamic and powerful, and Javascript since all it needs is a browser and seems to be the future of the web for many years to come.

+I have ambitions to work in A.I. in the future, the way humans process information, has always been a mystery that amazed me.